-Unsatisfactory academic performance
+Unsatisfactory academic performance / Onbevredigende akademiese prestasie

 A student whose academic performance is found to be unsatisfactory will receive a formal written warning from the relevant director.
 If subsequent progress is still not satisfactory, the student may be dealt with in terms of A-Rule 1.18 and sub-paragraphs.